 Overview

-The value approach to trading seeks to formulate a theoretical value for an asset, that is, a fair price that would paid by a an agent using rational decision making.
+The value approach to trading seeks to formulate a theoretical value for an asset, that is, a fair price that would paid by an agent using rational decision making.
+Then, the strategy will purchase the assets that appear under valued and sell the assets that are over valued.

 The models used to determine a theoretical value is dependent on the asset in question.
 For equities, there is an abundance of data, most of which comes from the finanical statements of the company.
 For other assets, such as crypto currencies, the amount of data from which to draw to determine value is marketably less.